imanghafoori1/laravel-widgetize/README.md

 }
 ```

+We do not call widget controllers from our routes So...

+###How the data method (widget's controller) is called then?
+(0_o)

+>After `{!! $myWidget('param1') !!}` is executed in your view file by php,
+then under the hood `public data` method is called on your widget class with the corresponding parameters.
+`But only if it is Not already cached` or the `protected $cacheLifeTime` is set to 0.
+If the widget HTML output is already in the cache it prints out the HTML without executing `data` method
+(hence avoids performing database queries or even rendering the blade file.)

 ==============

 __Tip__ : If you want you can set `protected $controller = App\Some\Class\MyController::class` and put your `public data` method on a dedicated class.

 __Tip__ : If you want you can set `protected $presenter = App\Some\Class\MyPresenter::class` and put your `public present` method on a dedicated class.The data retured from your controller is first piped to your presenter and then to your view.So if you specify a presenter your view file gets its data from the presenter and not the controller.